Ambivalence

 ambivalence is natural, as the necessary concomitant to the ambiguity of psychic wholeness whose light is in a twilight state.
 Neither ambivalence nor twilight consciousness is per se a pathological condition

-Hillman rehabilitates ambivalence from its pejorative psychiatric associations, reconceiving it as an expression of psychic wholeness that constitutes a legitimate way in itself, not a defect of ego-strength.
+Hillman rehabilitates ambivalence from its pejorative clinical associations, arguing it is an intrinsic feature of psychic wholeness rather than a defect of ego-function, and constitutes ‘a way in itself.’

 Hillman, James, Senex & Puer, 2015thesis